pwr-ai/ai-department-website/content/en/authors/kazienko/_index.md

   - course: PhD in Computer Science
     institution: Wroclaw University of Science and Technology
     year: 2000
+  - course: D.Sc. in Computer Science
+    institution: Silesian University of Technology
+    year: 2009
+  - course: Full professorship (Life-time, conferred by The President of Republic of Poland)
+    institution: Wroclaw University of Science and Technology
+    year: 2016

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons